VarunDT/tswd-portfolio/final-project-part-two.md

     vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

-**Relevance of vizualization**: To show which countries and regions the trend has already reached in and which countries are yet to be taped.
+**Relevance of vizualization**: To show which countries and regions the trend has already reached in and which countries are yet to be tapped.

 Data Source: **YouGov**